meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-system-dashboard.md

 <div class='codeblock'>
   -h, --help           help for dashboard
   -p, --port int       (optional) Local port that is not in use from which traffic is to be forwarded to the server running inside the Pod. (default 9081)
-      --port-forward   (optional) Use port forwarding to access Meshery UI --skip-browser   (optional) skip opening of MesheryUI in browser.
+      --port-forward   (optional) Use port forwarding to access Meshplay UI --skip-browser   (optional) skip opening of MeshplayUI in browser.

 </div>
 </pre>